About Phillips County

 • Property owners can request certified copies of deeds and other recorded instruments for statutory fees, typically $5 for the first page and $2 for each additional page, plus certification fees.

-These records date back to the county's formation in 1820, though older records may have varying conditions of preservation.
-However, the Phillips County Assessor's Office, located at 620 Cherry Street, (870) 338-5517, maintains property tax assessment records and parcel information.
+These records date back to Phillips County's formation in 1820, though older records may have varying conditions of preservation.
+However, Phillips County Assessor's Office, maintains property tax assessment records and parcel information.
 The Assessor maintains property ownership records, assessment values, parcel maps, and aerial photography.

-The Phillips County Tax Collector handles property tax payments and maintains tax payment histories.
-For comprehensive title searches, many researchers work with local title companies or visit the courthouse in person to review the grantor-grantee indices and recorded documents in the Circuit Clerk's vault.
+Phillips County Tax Collector handles property tax payments and maintains tax payment histories.
+For full title searches, many researchers work with local title companies or visit the courthouse in person to review the grantor-grantee indices and recorded documents in the Circuit Clerk's vault.

 Vital Records

 Vital records for Phillips County, Arkansas, are governed by Arkansas Code Annotated § 20-18-101 et seq.
-Birth and death certificates occurring in Phillips County can be requested from the Arkansas Department of Health, Division of Vital Records, 4815 West Markham Street, Little Rock, AR 72205, or by calling (501) 661-2336.
+Birth and death certificates occurring in Phillips County can be requested from the Arkansas Department of Health, Division of Vital Records, 4815 West Markham Street, Little Rock, AR 72205, or by calling.
 The state vital records office has centralized birth records since 1914 and death records since 1914, though some counties have older records.
+County-level vital records may be available at Phillips County Health Unit, but the state office is the primary source for certified copies.

 • Birth certificates cost $12 for the first copy and $10 for each additional copy ordered at the same time.